 New Relic Log Forwarder: The log forwarder is configured to send the log data from the

 FileTarget's output to New Relic.
 The example below uses the New Relic Fluentd log forwarder, however there are many other log forwarders that can be used.
-For more information, see Introduction to New Relic Logs.
+For more information, see Introduction to log management.

 For more information about logging with NLog, see the NLog Getting started documentation.

-- Enable New Relic Logs with a compatible log forwarding plugin.
+- Enable log management with a compatible log forwarding plugin.

 - Install or update the .NET agent.